I still think of you all the time.

 Later still, you said we made a nice family, and I agreed.

-On the worst days, I think of how much I wish I could see you walking with my own two little ones, stopping to show them the Queen Anne’s lace and the devil’s paintbrush, or pointing a long finger skyward at the chickadees and the goldfinches.
+I think of how much I wish I could see you walking with my own two little ones, stopping to show them the Queen Anne’s lace and the devil’s paintbrush, or pointing a long finger skyward at the chickadees and the goldfinches.

 A few days before you died, I heard my mother ask you if you were scared, and you said no. I could tell that you really meant it.
 Your faith had made you sure of things.